-The Company's immediate parent company is Isaac Agnew (Holdings) Limited incorporated in Northern Ireland, registered office address 18 Boucher Way, Belfast, BT12 6RE.
+The Company's immediate parent company is Sytner Group Limited, incorporated in England and Wales, registered office address 2 Penman Way, Grove Park, Enderby, Leicester, LE19 1ST.

-The smallest group in which the results are consolidated is that headed by Sytner Group Limited incorporated in England and Wales, registered office address 2 Penman Way, Grove Park, Leicester, LE19 1ST.
+The smallest group in which the results are consolidated is that headed by Sytner Group Limited.
 The consolidated financial statements are available to the public from the registrar of companies.